-Hi, I’m Miklós Mayer, a professional photographer and the founder of Photo Tours in Hungary.
+Hi, I’m Miklós Mayer, a professional photography tour guide and the founder of Hungary Photo Tours.

 Why have I started this journey?